Intel PRO/Wireless

-Intel PRO/Wireless is a series of Intel wireless products developed by Intel.
+Intel PRO/Wireless is a series of wireless products developed by Intel.
 These products include wireless network adapters, access points, and routers that are designed to provide high-speed wireless connectivity for computers, laptops, and other devices.
 Intel PRO/Wireless products use various wireless technologies, including Wi-Fi (IEEE 802.11) and Bluetooth, to provide wireless connectivity.
 Intel PRO/Wireless network adapters allow devices to connect to wireless networks, while access points and routers create wireless networks that devices can connect to.

 Intel PRO/Wireless products are commonly used in homes, offices, and other settings where wireless connectivity is desired.
 They are known for their high performance and reliability, and are often used in business environments where a reliable wireless connection is critical.
 Intel PRO/Wireless products are also used in some public places, such as airports, hotels, and coffee shops, where they can be used to provide wireless access to the Internet for travelers and other patrons.